ccancellieri/ckanext-terriajs/README.rst

 The special resource type 'terriajs-group' infact is binded (configurable) to a schema which allows you to search (using ui) and connect existing terriajs views (csv, mvt, etc)

-With this approach an administrator is able to create dynamic collections which will be _resolved_ at each request, giving you a fresh copy shipping all the changes perfomed by editors to each connected view (the views can also be dynamically resolved thanks to jinja2 templating approach)
+With this approach an administrator is able to create dynamic collections which will be _resolved_ at each request, giving you a fresh copy shipping all the changes performed by editors to each connected view (the views can also be dynamically resolved thanks to jinja2 templating approach)

+|

 Reference Integrity
 -------------------